 In moments, the palace doors were open with mechanical swiftness and he and his bodyguards were in the palace.
 They passed through the security foyer where four more guards stood behind a desk with controls to the auto cannons and various other nasty surprises awaiting unwanted visitors that might make it past everything outside the palace.

 Beyond that, the Grand Foyer spread out before the five of them.
 Gilded floor tiles ran the length of the open room.
 Fine rugs from many worlds adorned the floor.
 Vonosh Imperial and Bright Sun Clan banners hung from the ceiling, the walls, and railings of the floors above them.
 The walls and ceiling were made of marble and intricate carvings of important events in the empire’s history were set into the stone.
-Statues of emperors and empresses long dead were on display around the entire room.
+Statues of emperors and empress’s long dead were on display around the entire room.

 There were hardly any windows in sight, glass or otherwise, the better to guard against outside assault and almost all light inside the Grand Foyer was artificial.
 Royal guards were everywhere, as were members of the royal court and slaves (both Vonosh and alien, though mostly alien).
 Six royal guardsmen and a member of the royal court strode up to them.
 The courtier bowed to him then spoke up, saying, “Welcome to the Hall of Warriors, great and mighty Mar’qul Doomscreamer of the Lightning Fang Clan.
 The empress and the Council of Chieftains await your arrival.”

-In the back of his mind Mar’qul thought, This had better be worth it!
+In the back of his mind Mar’qul thought, this had better be worth it!
 I need to get back to my clan capital and plan our next move against the Zaltaens!
 If our campaign goes well, my clan and my closest allies will have their own planet!
 I can move my clan’s capital off the throne world and further away from the prying eyes of the royal court!
 I just have to make sure that the other clans don’t try and lay a stake on it as well!

 The guards and the courtier led Mar’qul and his own guards up one of the grand staircases that went up to the second level.
 A velvet red and gold rug ran down the staircase and wooden handrails were on the sides.
 The small party came onto the second floor where even more royal statues and a few plants from all over the empire were held.
 The place was needlessly opulent so in his mind.
-The palace was the only place in the empire where such opulence and decadence was held.
+The palace was the only place in the empire where such opulence and decadence were held.
 Everywhere else in the empire things were functional, with no beauty or aesthetics.
 Warriors didn’t need aesthetics.
 Aesthetics were for weaker races that allowed for other things to distract them from other, more important things; like honor and strength.

 They were led to a room where several other Vonosh just like his own bodyguards were sitting or standing.
 Each of them had a hand on a weapon of some sort, a true telling of how little some of them trusted each other.
 Even here the clan rivalries were strong.
 The courtier turned and to Mar’qul and his guards, “By tradition, you’re only allowed two bodyguards in the Hall of Chieftains.
 Choose and you may proceed.”